 Description: The client had been contracted by a provincial government to prepare a technical report on the tradeoffs of nuclear energy in the provincial context.
 The target audience of the report included political decision makers and the general public.
 Tim coordinated the work of ten Canadian and American scientists working on disjointed schedules over a six-week period to produce a readable 130-page report complete with illustrations, graphs, data, references, and glossary to meet a hard deadline.
 In doing so, he rewrote major sections and balanced all the inputs to ensure consistent language, tone, format, and reading level throughout.
 Tim's engineering expertise was invaluable on this project because he was able to identify logic faults and technical inconsistencies in the subject matter and have them resolved before final publication.
 The deliverable was the final document in several different electronic formats.

 Project: transportation engineering papers (English as a second language)

 Client: professor in prestigious Asian university

 Description: The client had written a series of technical papers to be published in international peer-reviewed engineering journals.
 Even though his command of English (his second language) was quite good, the client realized that successful publication required the expertise of an English-language editor with experience in engineering subjects.
 Tim copyedited these papers in several iterations with the client, each over a compressed schedule to meet review and publication deadlines.
 He also edited the required revisions after peer review.
 Because of the high standard of initial editing and the general technical check that Tim had been able to apply, the revisions were minor.
-The inputs to this process were in Word or Latex format; the deliverables were the revised Word or Latex files with PDF proofs available for the client's password-protected download from a website.
+The inputs to this process were in Word or Latex format; the deliverables were the revised Word or Latex files with PDF proofs available for the client's password-protected download from the TimmiT website.